 What Causes Heart Attacks?

 Most heart attacks are caused as a result of having coronary heart disease.
-The arteries that supply the heart with blood (also called coronary artery) can become clogged with fat, cholesterol, or other substances—the collection of these materials is called plaque.
+The arteries that supply the heart with blood (also called coronary arteries) can become clogged with fat, cholesterol, or other substances—the collection of these materials is called plaque.
 Plaque can build up over time—this is a condition called atherosclerosis in which often there are no signs or symptoms.
 When a part of the plaque breaks off, a blood clot can form there.
 Depending on the size of the blood clot, blood flow in the artery supplying the heart can be partially or completely blocked.

 Another cause of heart attack (but less common) is a coronary artery spasm (tightening of the heart artery) which causes the blood flow to the heart to be reduced or cut off.
 The exact cause of these spasms is not known; however, they may be related to using illicit drugs (such as cocaine), cigarette smoking, and intense emotional stress.